owengage/shunt/README.md

 }
 ```

-Run `gather dev.json` and see your output neatly woven together similar to
+Run `shunt dev.json` and see your output neatly woven together similar to
 Docker Compose.

 ## Workdir